 Book your tour: 5-Hour Waterfall & Rainforest Hike with Picnic Lunch

 2. Upper Waikani Falls (Aka the Three Bears)

-The Upper Waikani Falls – also known as the Three Bears because of its three separate waterfalls of different sizes – is an extraordinary triple waterfall with a plunge pool.
+One of the Hana Highway waterfalls, the Upper Waikani Falls – also known as the Three Bears because of its three separate waterfalls of different sizes – is an extraordinary triple waterfall with a plunge pool.
 Water cascades from 70 feet into the Wailua Nui Stream below.